Priority Themes

 Description of Projects

-- Projects that can improve energy efficiency in buildings in Hong Kong, such as development of innovative energy-saving technologies to further improve the energy performance of buildings and district cooling systems, use of big data and artificial intelligence to optimise and improve the energy performance of building, etc.
+- Projects that can demonstrate and apply technologies to enhance energy efficiency of buildings in Hong Kong, including development of innovative energy-saving technologies to further improve the energy performance of buildings and cooling systems, use of big data and artificial intelligence to optimise and improve the energy performance of buildings, etc.

 Targets in Hong Kong’s Climate Action Plan 2050